Documentation Index

-Setting up site-to-site on pfSense
+Setting up Site-to-Site VPN on pfSense

 Note: If your device/service supports SHA256 and DH group 14, it is recommended to use these settings instead.